Skip to content

 The CI agent runs inside a container on your EngFlow cluster, just like regular Remote Execution actions.
 The CI agent executes the workflow (as defined in a YAML file) in this container.

 Since the workflow steps typically include running commands like git clone and bazel test //..., the container running the job must have all the tools installed that are needed on the CI host, such as ca-certificates, git, bazel, local toolchains, etc. The CI agent itself does NOT have to be installed; our system injects the latest agent into the container.
+Create and host this CI container in a hosting location that EngFlow workers can successfully pull from.
+See Storing your image for recommendations.

 Here's an example Dockerfile for such a CI container: